Cooking With Bliss

 spatchcock chicken in cast iron skillet with breast side down

-spatchcock chicken in cast iron skillet seared with breast side down
+spatchcock chicken in cast iron skillet with breast side up that's seared

-spatchcock chicken in cast iron skillet that's been basted with pan juices
+spatchcock chicken in cast iron skillet with breast side up basted in pan juices

 Cajun inspired spatchcock chiken served on white plate with fresh parsley as garnish